docksal/docksal/docs/troubleshooting.md

 Errors like this appear when your Apache is misconfigured.
 Most often it happens because of misconfigured environment variables in `docksal.yml`.
 Sometimes it can be misconfiguration in `.htaccess`.

 Check those files for errors, fix them and run `fin start`.

+## SMB share creation, share mounting and related issues on Windows

+Please see a separate [troubleshooting document on share creation, share mounting and related issues](troubleshooting-smb.md).